pmcharrison/2022-consonance-carillon/README.md

 This opens the experiment directory as a PyCharm 'project'.
 It may ask you to setup an 'interpreter' at this point; ignore this message and click cancel.

+To run the project in debug mode, run the following in your terminal: `bash scripts/debug.sh`.
-Within PyCharm, double-click `build.sh`, and then run it by clicking the little green 'run' symbol in the top left corner of the script.
-This will build a local 'image' for your experiment.
+The first time you run this it will build a local 'image' for your experiment.
 It might take a couple of minutes or so.

 In the bottom right corner of your screen you should see the following text: "<No interpreter>".
 Click on this text and click 'Add interpreter'.
-Click Docker, and then under 'image name' enter 'consonance-dichotic-stretching:latest' (no quotes).
+Click Docker, and then under 'image name' enter '2022-consonance-carillon:latest' (no quotes).
 Press OK.
 Now if you click on 'Python console' at the bottom of the screen, you should get a Python interpreter corresponding to the image you just built.